-An active City of Burien stormwater system runs through the LL Apartments Parcel, including a main stormwater line that conveys stormwater drainage from the upstream City of Burien drainage network.
-This main stormwater line enters on the west side of the parcel and exits on the east side of the parcel.
-A second, smaller sub-system drains the northeast portion of the LL Apartments Parcel and conveys water through smaller pipes.
-This system connects to the adjacent Des Moines Memorial Drive drainage system downstream of the property and discharges, with the additional stormwater from Des Moines Memorial Drive, to Lora Lake through an outfall located at the northwestern edge of the lake.
+An active City of Burien stormwater system currently runs through the LL Apartments Parcel, including a main stormwater line that conveys stormwater drainage from the upstream City of Burien drainage network (the Main Line).
+This main stormwater line enters on the west side of the LL Apartments Parcel and exits on the east side of the parcel.
+A second, smaller sub-system drains the northeast portion of the LL Apartments Parcel and conveys water through smaller pipes (the Secondary Line).
+The two systems connect to the adjacent Des Moines Memorial Drive drainage system downstream of the property and discharge, with the additional stormwater from Des Moines Memorial Drive, to Lora Lake through an outfall located at the northwestern edge of the lake.